sassoftware/sas-validation-scenarios/README.md

 See [VERSIONS.md](VERSIONS.md) for a list of currently supported versions.

 > [!NOTE]
-> The project's main branch is currently targeting 2026.04 Viya 4 deployments.
+> This branch of the project is optimized for 2026.02 Viya 4 deployments.

 ## Scenarios and Resources